PragmaticCoding/PragmaticCoding.github.io/docs/_beginners/part3.md

 : These elements are coupled in the code.
 Any attempt to move the instantiation of either of these two `Nodes` into another method is going to cause trouble with `actionButton`.

 The update of `outputLabel` happens inside the `EventHandler` definition.
-: The logic about updating the contents of the `Label` are now encapsulated inside the `EventHandler`
+: The logic about updating the contents of the `Label` are now encapsulated inside the `EventHandler`.
+It's not the worst example of coupling, but it can be problematic.

+All of the code is in the same scope
+: This is a direct result of violating the Single Responsibility Principle.
+Everything is in the same scope and references between elements of the screen are inter-related.

 ## Fixing the Coupling and Holding to the Single Responsibility Principle